covia-ai/covia/docs/white-paper.md

 Orchestration is the execution of arbitrary graphs of operations across arbitrary sets of participants.

-This is possible because of the features of the Covia protocol that ensure data assets and operations are designed behave in a standardised way, and can be composed to build higher level processes.
+This is possible because of the features of the Covia protocol that ensure data assets and operations are designed to behave in a standardised way and can be composed to build higher level processes.

 As it is an operation, an orchestration can define arbitrary inputs and outputs.
 These are passed to underlying operations as required.